wix-incubator/exodus/docs/how-to-run-bazel-locally.md

 You can run the Exodus migration locally or on [Jenkins](how-to-run-migration-jenkins.md).

+// recommend to run locally to get a feel for the Exodus migration tool OR if you have a small repo.

 Here's the info you need to run it locally.

 ### Clone the Exodus repo